EOSIO/eos/README.md

 * eosiod - server-side blockchain node component
 * eosioc - command line interface to interact with the blockchain
-* eosio-walletd - EOS wallet
+* eosiowd - EOS wallet
-* launcher - application for nodes network composing and deployment; [more on launcher](https://github.com/EOSIO/eos/blob/master/testnet.md)
+* eosio-launcher - application for nodes network composing and deployment; [more on eosio-launcher](https://github.com/EOSIO/eos/blob/master/testnet.md)

 <a name="singlenode"></a>
 ### Creating and launching a single-node testnet